tecladocode/web-dev-bootcamp/curriculum/section05/lectures/06_step_4_pixel_perfect_design/README.md

 ## Next Step

-The next step is to try to identify the actual HTML elements that we might use for this page, as well as how they exist related to each other.
+The next step is to try to identify the actual HTML elements that we might use for this page, as well as how they exist relative to each other.
 What elements are beside other elements?
 What elements are inside other elements?

 Let's do that in the next chapter!